hrpzcf/OpenHashLibs/Whirlpool/README.md

 # About

-Most of the source code in the `Whirlpool` directory is copied from the `Hashrat` project.
+Most of the source code in this directory (except whirlpoolext.c) is copied from the `Hashrat` project.

 # Pages